Distributing Joomla! templates

 From here you can install your Templates, Plugins, Modules, Components and Languages.
-You have three options:
+You have different options:

 If the package contains no errors you are done and get a success message like the one below.

+Go from tab 'Install' to tab 'Manage', set the 'Type' filter to 'Template'.
+The installed template should appear in the list.
+If it does, the template is properly installed.
+Now you can assign one of styles to a menu item or set the style as default.
 For administrator templates make sure you have two windows of the template manager.
 Activate the new template in one of them and reset it in the other one if something went wrong.

 Templates can also be installed via FTP without packaging them.
-Simply select the template folder on your PC and upload it to your server, using your favorite FTP software.
+Simply select the template folder on your PC and upload it to your server, using your favourite FTP software.
 Be sure you upload the template folder to the directory: /path_to_joomla/templates/ - where /path_to_joomla/ is the location of your Joomla! installation on the server.
 This method is mostly used when you have created a template yourself, and do not want to have to package it to install the template, or if you want to upload more than one template at once.
 You must then go into extension manager and click on Discover in the sub menu.
 Click on "Discover" in the toolbar if your template doesn't immediately appear.
 A list of uninstalled items in the FTP should then appear.
-Click the checkbox to the left of your template and click install.
+Click the checkbox to the left of your template and click on the button 'Install'.